This blog post is about understanding your tripwire conversion rate – measuring how well the tripwire funnel is working in your marketing.

 It can be as simple as signing up for a lead magnet, or making a purchase, or booking an appointment.
 Tripwire funnel conversion rates is the percentage of people who buy your tripwire offer out of those who sign up for your email list on your website (and see your tripwire offer).

 You might have realized that just putting a tripwire funnel in place isn’t everything.
-The work starts when you’re trying to figure out how your funnel is performing and whether it needs to be optimised.
+The work starts when you’re trying to figure out how your funnel is performing and whether it needs to be optimized.

 If you’ve been trying to do this yourself, you’ve probably banged your head against the desk… a few times.
 With this post, you won’t have to do that anymore.